ezsystems/ezplatform-http-cache/docs/using_tags.md

 See: http://foshttpcachebundle.readthedocs.io/en/1.3/features/tagging.html#tagging-from-code

-*WARNING: Be aware service name and type hint will somewhat change once we move to FOSHttpCache 2.x, so in this case you can alternatively consider to add tag in twig template or stay with usage of `X-Location-Id` for the time being.*
+*WARNING: Be aware service name and type hint will somewhat change once we move to FOSHttpCache 2.x, which is why it's recommended to use te autowirable interfaces exposed.*

 ## How purge tagging is done (invalidation)